South Carolina Court Records

 Are South Carolina Divorce Records Available Online?

 There is no central database for divorce records provided by public bodies in South Carolina.
-However, searches for divorce records can be done on the court websites and search requests can be done by the office of vital records for a price.
-Lastly, searches can also be done by third-party websites.
+However, searches for divorce records can be done on court websites, and search requests can be made by the office of vital records for a fee.
+Lastly, searches can also be made by third-party websites.

 How Do I Seal My Divorce Records in South Carolina?